jelhan/croodle/README.md

 * `data/` folder has to be writeable by web server.
 * HTTPS connection should be forced.
 You should consider using [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) (HSTS) and [HTTP Public Key Pinning](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning) (HPKP).
 * [Content-Security-Policy](http://content-security-policy.com/) (CSP) should be used.
 Default CSP headers are provided in `.htaccess` file but commented out.
+* Execute `php api/cron.php` on a regular basis to delete outdated polls.
+A cronjob running once a day should be fine.

 ## Running tests

 ### Ember
 Prefered way is to run tests against PhantomJS, Chrome and Firefox by `ember test --server`.
 Results are reported in command-line and browser.
 Files are watched for changes.